Ghanaian Pastor Advises Women Against Marrying Men Who Give Offerings Below GH¢20, Video Trends

 Ghanaian pastor controversy, relationship advice, pastor, marriage, financial responsibility, church offerings impact marriage, God, women, marriage, education, people

-A Ghanaian pastor faces backlash over his controversial sermon on the amount of offerings men give at church.
+A Ghanaian pastor faces backlash over his sermon on what the offerings men give at church say about their suitability as husbands.
 Image credit: Shutterstock, Prophet Elbernard Nelson-Eshun/Facebook

 Source: UGC

-According to him, a man’s level of giving in church reflects his attitude toward appreciation and financial responsibility, arguing that such behaviour should be taken into account before marriage decisions are made.
+According to him, a man’s level of giving in church reflects his attitude toward appreciation and financial responsibility, arguing that such behaviour should be taken into account by a potential wife.

 Read also

-He further added that individuals who fail to show generosity towards God are unlikely to show appreciation to their partners in relationships.
+He further added that individuals who fail to show generosity towards God are unlikely to be generous with their partners in relationships.

-Watch as the preacher advises his female congregants against marrying a certain class of men in the X video below.
+Watch as the preacher advises his female congregants against marrying a certain class of men in the video on X below.

-Netizens have flooded the comment section as they share their views on the preacher’s sermon.
+Netizens have flooded the comments section as they shared their views on the preacher’s sermon.
 Below are some of their reactions.

 @Thatblackboy30 shared: